swagger-akka-http/swagger-akka-http/README.md

 ## Examples

+https://github.com/pjfanning/swagger-akka-http-sample is a simple sample using this project.

-[mhamrah/spray-swagger-sample](https://github.com/mhamrah/spray-swagger-sample) is a spray api project with spray-swagger support and a Swagger UI.
+[mhamrah/spray-swagger-sample](https://github.com/mhamrah/spray-swagger-sample) is a spray api project with the original spray-swagger support and a Swagger UI.

 The ```/test``` directory includes an ```HttpSwaggerServiceSpec``` which leverages ```akka-http.testkit``` to test the API.
 It uses a ```PetHttpService``` and ```UserHttpService``` declared in the ```/samples``` folder.